-Mattie Whitt is a proud Sun Devil at Arizona State University who is currently pursuing a degree in Business Management.
+Mattie Whitt is a proud Sun Devil at Arizona State University who is currently pursuing a degree in Business Management at the W.P.
+Carey School of Business.
 She plans to graduate May of 2019.
 Her goal is to continue leading those around her while in the business industry.
-Her position with EcoCAR 3 is the Communications Manager.
-Her objective for the year it to continue the success those managers before her left behind.
-In order to conquer this goal, she is driven on the idea of impact and what it can mean to the community surround ASU.
+Her objective for Y4 of the competition is to continue connecting with the Arizona community and sharing the messages of Advanced Vehicle Technology Competitions.

 Abdel Mayyas, Ph.D., has more than 15 years of experience in the automotive industry and is an assistant professor of automotive engineering.
 His research focus is in model-based automotive system integration, VHiL, and thermal management of advanced propulsion systems.
 Dr. Mayyas oversees the ASU EcoCAR 3 Team activities.

 effrey Wishart is a Clinical Assistant Professor in Automotive Systems Department of the Ira A. Fulton Schools of Engineering College at ASU.
 Dr. Wishart conducts research and development on products and services in the areas of energy, environment, and advanced transportation.
 Dr. Wishart has authored numerous papers and reports on these topics, including advanced powertrain vehicles. automated driving vehicles, electric vehicle supply equipment (EVSE), and advanced energy storage systems.

 Dr. Wishart has over 10 years of experience in the advanced transportation and energy areas.
 In addition to automotive industry positions, focusing primarily on testing and research of advanced powertrains for the U.S. Department of Energy, Dr. Wishart also worked for several years at a utility company in Queensland, Australia, conducting research into emerging energy technologies and also in Asset Management.